Files

 x-amz-server-side-encryption

-If the request to a part upload URL completes successfully, an HTTP response with a response code in the 2xx range will be returned, with a blank response body.
-If the upload is unsuccessful, an HTTP response with an error response code will be returned.
+A successful request to a part upload URL receives an HTTP response with a 2xx response code and blank response body.
+An unsuccessful upload receives an HTTP response with an error response code.

 This method may be called multiple times with the same index parameter.
 The system maintains a state for each part, which can be either "pending" or "complete".
 The first time this method is called, the state of the respective part is set to "pending".
-If the request completes successfully, and in the meantime no other request has been made to that part upload URL, then the state is eventually set to "complete".
-However, users are allowed to make multiple upload requests to the same part index multiple times (to reupload a piece), in which case subsequent upload requests will reset the state back to "pending".
-If multiple overlapping requests are made to that part URL, the last successful request is considered the canonical one, hence the part will be pending or complete based on the fate of that last request.
+If the request completes successfully, and in the meantime no other request has been made to that part upload URL, then the state is set to "complete".
+However, users are allowed to make multiple upload requests to the same part index multiple times (to reupload a piece).
+Subsequent upload requests reset the state back to "pending".
+If multiple overlapping requests are made to that part URL, the last successful request is considered the canonical one, and the part becomes pending or complete based on the fate of that last request.

 All parts, except the part with the highest index, have a minimum size given by the fileUploadParameters.minimumPartSize